juzhuo-hub/ideation-fall-2025/round1/vmantena.md

 Veda, vmantena

 ## Problem Statement
 Food delivery apps often show incomplete or outdated restaurant menus.
-This frustrates customers and reduces sales for small restaurants that rely on delivery platforms.
-My project will crowdsource accurate, up-to-date menu information for local restaurants that lack strong digital presence.
+This causes customer frustration and can reduce sales for small restaurants that rely on delivery platforms.
+This project will crowdsource accurate, structured menu information for places that lack a reliable digital presence.

 ## Core Concept
-**One-line pitch:** Users upload and verify real restaurant menus to keep delivery platforms accurate and current.
+**One-line pitch:** A crowdsourced system for capturing and validating up-to-date restaurant menu data.

-**Target users:** Food delivery customers and small restaurants that need reliable digital menus.
+**Target users:** Restaurant customers who rely on delivery apps, and small restaurants that need accurate menu visibility.

-**The crowd:** Volunteers, local diners, and social media users who visit restaurants and capture menu information.
+**The crowd:** Local diners, volunteers, and social media users visiting restaurants who are willing to upload menus and verify entries.

-**The task:** Workers photograph a menu or receipt, transcribe prices and items into structured fields, and validate entries submitted by others.
+**The task:** Take or upload a photo of a menu or receipt, transcribe each item and price into structured form, and verify entries submitted by others.

 ## Key Features
 1. Menu upload and transcription workflow
-2. Redundancy-based validation system
+2. Redundancy and user-driven validation
-3. Priority focus on restaurants with missing or outdated menus
+3. Priority for restaurants flagged as outdated or missing menus

 ## Feasibility Check
-**Data source:** Photos of physical menus, screenshots, Google Maps business listings, Yelp photos.
+**Data source:** Physical menu photos, screenshots from restaurant websites or Yelp, user uploads.

-**Budget reality:** Free volunteers + very small MTurk budget for validation tasks if needed.
+**Budget reality:** Primarily volunteer labor with optional low-cost MTurk validation tasks. (<$500)

-**Crowd size needed:** Hundreds.
-Most restaurants only require a few submissions each.
+**Crowd size needed:** Hundreds, since each restaurant only needs a few submissions for coverage.

-**Quality control approach:** Redundant submissions, consensus voting, gold-standard items seeded in the workflow.
+**Quality control approach:** Redundant submissions, majority-vote aggregation, and gold-standard checks seeded throughout tasks.

 ## Technical Approach
-**Human tasks:** Upload menu photo, transcribe text and prices, verify other people’s entries.
+**Human tasks:** Photo upload, manual transcription of items and prices, validation/comparison of existing fields.

-**Automated tasks:** Basic OCR to pre-fill text, flag inconsistencies, cluster menus by restaurant.
+**Automated tasks:** OCR to pre-fill text, duplicate detection, consistency checks, and confidence scoring.

-**Aggregation method:** Majority vote on each menu item field plus confidence scoring from multiple submissions.
+**Aggregation method:** Per-field consensus using majority vote with weighting by worker reliability.

 ## Prior Work
-**Similar projects:** OpenStreetMap for mapping civic infrastructure, Google Local Guides for business info.
-My project differs by specializing in menu accuracy and adding structured transcription tasks.

-**Lessons from past course projects:** Scope must be tight with a clear, repetitive microtask.
-Provide workers feedback and show immediate progress to keep motivation high.
+**Similar projects:** • DataLabeler (04): Gathered structured fields from unstructured sources.
+My system applies this to restaurant menus with stronger validation emphasis.
+• Loopify (08): Layered worker validation.
+My project uses a similar iterative refinement process for accuracy.

+**Lessons from past course projects:** Simpler microtasks improve participation and data quality.
+Both DataLabeler and Loopify showed that workers stay more accurate with clear structure and feedback, which directly shapes my workflow design.

 ## Why This Could Work
-Menu data is constantly being posted online by ordinary people already.
-A lightweight pipeline that collects and verifies this information can produce a valuable resource very quickly.
-The task is simple, highly repeatable, and doesn’t require specialized skill from workers.
+The tasks are quick, familiar, and already common behavior for diners who photograph menus.
+With a focused scope and strong validation design, this system can quickly gather high-quality menu data within course constraints and budget.